 How Cases Are Being Prosecuted in Van Nuys Criminal Court

-When the police arrest somebody, the case will be sent to the prosecutors.
-The prosecutors in the Van Nuys courthouse have filing deputies whose sole job is to look at issues and decide whether or not those cases should be filed.
+When the police arrest someone, the case is sent to the prosecutors.
+The prosecutors in the Van Nuys courthouse have filing deputies whose sole job is to examine issues and decide whether or not cases should be filed.

-If they decide not to file the case, the case can be referred down to the District Attorney's office, which prosecutes felonies.
+If they decide not to file the case, it can be referred to the District Attorney's office, which prosecutes felonies.

-It could go down to the City Attorney's office in Los Angeles prosecuting misdemeanors, or they can reject the case outright, in which case there will be no criminal case filed against you.
+It could go to the Los Angeles City Attorney's office, which prosecutes misdemeanors, or they can reject the case outright, in which case no criminal case will be filed against you.

 The police do not have the authority to file a case in Van Nuys; only the prosecutors have that authority.
-Often, I will try to get to those prosecutors before they decide and provide them with mitigation information that might prevent a filing.
+Often, I will try to get to those prosecutors before they decide and provide them with mitigation information.
+This information can include your personal circumstances, any mitigating factors in the case, or evidence that could potentially reduce the severity of the charges.

 An Arraignment in Van Nuys Court Department in 101/103

-If your case gets filed, you will appear in court at the arraignment.
-In Van Nuys, department 100 is the felony arraignment court, and dependent 101 and 103 are the two misdemeanor arraignment courts in Van Nuys.
+If your case is filed, you will appear in court for the arraignment.
+In Van Nuys, department 100 is the felony arraignment court, and dependent 101 and 103 are the two misdemeanor arraignment courts.
+At this stage, having a defense attorney is crucial as they can argue for favorable bail or release conditions.

 I know how to mitigate a case and negotiate a case in the Van Nuys courthouse because you want to end up with the best result for your case.
 You want to try to avoid a conviction and/or jail time.